-California man who drove autistic sons and partner off pier charged with murder
+A California man who drove his wife and autistic sons off a pier is charged with murder

 The district attorney's office, which declined a previous case against Elmezayen in December 2017, would not comment on the new charges against the defendant.

-Diab has not responded to CNN's request for comment.
+Diab and the public defenders listed on court documents for Elmezayen's case have not responded to CNN's request for comment.